 The mission of our Parish School of Religion is to lead children to Jesus to help them know the Lord in their hearts.
 We welcome all families to our program, and support and assist parents in their vital role in handing on our Catholic faith.

 HMKids and SPIRIT Registration Forms are available online.
-Click HERE:
+Check your emails for registration information & link to register.

 LIFE TEEN Youth Ministry (High School 9-12 grades Registration is available online.
-Click HERE:
+Go to the Life Teen tab to register.

 HMKids Home School (for grades 1, 3, 4, 5, 6, & 7) Please contact Diane Bruce in the Religious Education Office.
 There is no Home School available for sacrament years 2 & 8.